Jeroen88/ESP32BearSSL/README.txt

 The most up-to-date documentation is supposed to be available on the [BearSSL Web site](https://www.bearssl.org/).

+# ESP32 ported version

+This library is the ported version of the original BearSSL library to the ESP32 No attempt is made yet to make use of the hardware crypto accelerators of the ESP32 To create your own sketch, take /examples/client_basic as a starting point.
+But first you have to create your Trust Anchor(-s) using /examples/bearssl.ino:
+ - Open the website that you want to read in your browser and download the root CA certificate .pem file and upload it to the ESP32 in the sketch /data folder
+ - Edit bearssl.ino and replace 'google-com.pem' with your certificate filename
+ - Run bearssl.ino and copy the output
+ - Paste the output in client_basic.ino, replacing the original Trust Anchor
+ - Run client_basic.ino

 # Disclaimer

 BearSSL is considered beta-level software.
 Most planned functionalities